Page Contents

 La Vegana is a small and cosy vegan restaurant in the city centre.
 I listed it because I love to see a new business breaking away from the norm.
 And starting a vegan restaurant in Spain is bold, as meat is a key part of the Spanish diet.

-My next tip is visiting the Central Market, or Mercado Central de Atarazanas.
-Housed in a former shipyard with a spectacular stain-glass window.
-This stunning building is the place to find fresh fish, Spanish cheeses, olives and craft beer.
-There’s small bar where you can order tapas with the fish you’ve already spotted on the stalls but be warned it can get busy!
+Next on the list is a visit to the Central Market, or Mercado Central de Atarazanas.
+This vibrant market, housed in a former shipyard with a breathtaking stained-glass window, is the place to go for fresh fish, Spanish cheeses, olives, and craft beer.
+There’s even a small bar where you can order tapas made from the fish you’ve seen at the stalls—just be prepared for it to get busy!

 You will find these in street food stalls by the beach, in most beach bars but they are famous in Pedregalejo, accompanied with a with pepper salad.